 I find it fascinating that when the New Testament talks about God judging our motives, it uses the metaphor of a burnt house.

 Those acts we do that survive the scrutiny of judgment are likened to gold, silver, and costly stones—items that survive fire (1 Cor.
 3:12-15).
-According the Apostle Paul, the “judgment Seat of Christ” will serve both to judge and reward the motives for our actions (2 Cor.
+According the Apostle Paul, the “judgment Seat of Christ” will serve both to judge and then to reward the motives for our actions (2 Cor.
 5:10).

 Sometimes it’s tough to dissect our motives.
 Take prayer for example.